Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Introduction

 To bridge this gap, we introduce a non-NN method for learning nonparametric, potentially multimodal predictive distributions in tabular-data settings.
-Our approach, a tomographic multivariate uncertainty quantification method termed Tomographic Quantile Forests (TQF), first produces probabilistic predictions for one-dimensional projections of the target, $p(\nn^{\top}\yy|\xx)$, over directions $\nn\in\SS^{d-1}$.
-It then aggregates these directional predictions to construct a multivariate predictive distribution $p(\yy|\xx)$.
-TQF is motivated by the Cramér-Wold theorem \autocite{CramerWold1936}, which states that a probability measure on $\RR^d$ is uniquely determined by its one-dimensional projections.
-While TQF can in principle use any probabilistic model for univariate targets as a backbone, we find it particularly effective to build on a variant of Quantile Regression Forests \autocite{Meinshausen2006}, given their strong performance and favorable computational cost on large tabular datasets.
+Our approach, a tomographic multivariate uncertainty quantification method termed Tomographic Quantile Forests (TQF), first produces probabilistic predictions for one-dimensional projections of the target, $p(\nn^{\top}\yy|\xx)$, over directions $\nn\in\SSS^{d-1}:=\{\xx\in \RR^d \mid \| \xx \|_2 = 1 \}$.
+It then aggregates these directional predictions to construct a multivariate predictive distribution $p(\yy|\xx)$, rather than estimating geometric quantile regions.
+TQF is motivated by the Cramér-Wold theorem \cite{CramerWold1936}, which states that a probability measure on $\RR^d$ is uniquely determined by its one-dimensional projections.
+While TQF can in principle use any probabilistic model for univariate targets as a backbone, we find it particularly effective to build on a variant of Quantile Regression Forests \cite{Meinshausen2006}, given their strong performance and favorable computational cost on large tabular datasets.
 We further show that TQF approximately minimizes the sliced 1-Wasserstein distance between the true conditional distribution and the predicted distribution.
 Finally, we validate TQF empirically on multiple benchmark problems and observe favorable performance.
+The source code for this paper is publicly available at GitHub. \footnote{\url{https://github.com/TaTKSM/TQF}}

 The remainder of this paper is organized as follows.
 Section~\ref{sc:rwk} reviews prior work on uncertainty quantification in machine learning.
-Section~\ref{sc:prel} summarizes definitions of distributional distance metrics, the Radon transform, and proper scoring rules.
 Section~\ref{sc:qrfpp} introduces a modified forest approach, QRF++, and evaluates it numerically.
 Section~\ref{sc:mainpart} presents the proposed method, TQF, and its core component, the Quantile-Matching Empirical Measure (QMEM) algorithm, which reconstructs a probability distribution from directional quantile data.
-Section~\ref{sc:ne} reports numerical experiments on synthetic and real-world datasets to empirically validate performance.
-Finally, Section~\ref{sc:concl} concludes the paper and discusses future directions.
+Section~\ref{sc:qmem} specifically evaluates the standalone performance of the QMEM algorithm.
+Section~\ref{sc:tqfn} reports numerical results for TQF on synthetic and real-world datasets to empirically validate performance.
+Finally, Section~\ref{sc:concl} presents conclusions.
+Appendix~\ref{sc:prel} summarizes technical background on distributional distance metrics, the Radon transform, and proper scoring rules.